Gyaptijain/delta-demo/README.md

 # delta-demo
-this is a just demo to how to use git
+this is a just demo to how to use git.